obsidiane-lab/notifuse-symfony-bundle/README.md

 ## GitLab CI, Package Registry & Versioning

-The `.gitlab-ci.yml` pipeline now runs `composer validate` on every branch while the default branch triggers a release flow:
+The `.gitlab-ci.yml` pipeline runs `composer validate` on every branch while the default branch triggers a release flow:

-1. `define_version` (stage `version`) uses `script/calculate_tag.sh` to compute the next semantic version, writes it to `version.txt`, and pushes the Git tag if it does not already exist.
+1. `define-version-app` (stage `prepare`) runs `script/calculate_tag.sh`, exports `APP_VERSION`/`SDK_VERSION`, saves them via the dotenv report, and tags the repo with the computed semantic version if it does not already exist.
+The resulting environment variables are carried forward to the release stage.
-2. `release-production` installs the GitLab `release-cli`, creates a release tied to that tag, and marks the `production` environment.
+2. `release-production` installs GitLab’s `release-cli`, creates a release named after `APP_VERSION`, and links it to the `production` environment.
-3. `publish-bundle` archives the bundle under the computed version and pushes it to the GitLab Composer registry via `POST /projects/:id/packages/composer`.
+3. `publish-bundle` archives the bundle with the same `APP_VERSION` and pushes it to the GitLab Composer registry using `CI_JOB_TOKEN`.

 `Notifuse\SymfonyBundle\PackageVersion::getVersion()` reads the active Git tag (`CI_COMMIT_TAG` in CI or `git describe --tags` locally), so the version your services see is identical to what the registry receives—no manual tagging is required.